 Advances under the Revolving Facility were initially used to purchase \$55.8 million in aggregate principal amount of debt investments from CDO Fund III.
-Future advances under the Revolving Facility may be used to purchase additional investments as they become available.
 A significant percentage of our total assets have been pledged under the Revolving Facility to secure our obligations thereunder.
-Under the Revolving Facility, funds are borrowed from or through certain lenders at prevailing commercial paper rates or, if the commercial paper market is at any time unavailable, at prevailing LIBOR rates, plus 0.70%, payable monthly.
+Funds borrowed under the Revolving Facility incur interest at prevailing commercial paper rates or, if the commercial paper market is at any time unavailable, at prevailing LIBOR rates, plus 0.70%, payable monthly.

 At February 29, 2008, we had \$78.5 million in borrowings under the Revolving Facility and \$21.5 million of undrawn commitments remaining.
-At August 31, 2008, we had \$66.3 million in borrowings under the Revolving Facility and \$33.7 million of undrawn commitments remaining.
-The actual amount we may borrow at any given time (the "Borrowing Base") is dependent upon the amount and quality of the collateral securing the Revolving Facility.
-At any given time, the incremental borrowing capacity available to us, which is the amount by which the Borrowing Base exceeds the outstanding borrowings at such time, may be significantly less than the amount of undrawn commitments.
-Our Borrowing Base was \$67.8 million at August 31, 2008 versus \$83.6 million at February 29, 2008.
+At November 30, 2008, we had \$66.3 million in borrowings under the Revolving Facility and \$33.7 million of undrawn commitments remaining.
+The actual amount that may be outstanding at any given time (the "Borrowing Base") is dependent upon the amount and quality of the collateral securing the Revolving Facility.
+Our Borrowing Base was \$68.1 million at November 30, 2008 versus \$83.6 million at February 29, 2008.
 The decline in our Borrowing Base during this period is mainly attributable to the decline in the value of the pledged collateral and the downgrade of certain public ratings or private credit estimates of the pledged collateral.

 For purposes of determining the Borrowing Base, most assets are assigned the values set forth in our most recent quarterly report filed with the SEC.
-Accordingly, the August 31, 2008 Borrowing Base relies upon the valuations set forth in the quarterly report for the quarter ending May 31, 2008.
+Accordingly, the November 30, 2008 Borrowing Base relies upon the valuations set forth in the quarterly report for the quarter ended August 31, 2008.
 The valuations presented in this quarterly report will not be incorporated into the Borrowing Base until after this report is filed with the SEC.
-If the August 31, 2008 valuations were used to calculate the Borrowing Base at August 31, 2008, the collateral balance would have been \$116.3 million versus \$117.8 million when using the May 31, 2008 valuations.
-At August 31, 2008, the Company had \$1.6 million of unrestricted cash and cash equivalents that could be pledged under the Revolving Facility to increase the Borrowing Base or to repay outstanding borrowings.
-In addition, in October 2008, we sold \$7.0 million in aggregate principal amount of EuroFresh Inc. unsecured notes that had a collateral value for purposes of the Borrowing Base of \$0.7 million and a fair value at August 31, 2008 of \$4.7 million for \$2.9 million in cash which will be used to either increase the Borrowing Base or repay outstanding borrowings.
-The sale of the Eurofresh Inc. unsecured notes will result in a realized loss of \$4.0 million and a reversal of \$2.2 million unrealized depreciation on our November 30, 2008 financial statements.
+If the November 30, 2008 valuations were used to calculate the Borrowing Base at November 30, 2008, the collateral balance would have been \$114.2 million versus \$117.8 million when using the August 31, 2008 valuations.
+At November 30, 2008, the Company had \$2.4 million of unrestricted cash and cash equivalents that could be pledged under the Revolving Facility to increase the Borrowing Base or to repay outstanding borrowings.

-A Borrowing Base violation will occur if our outstanding borrowings exceeds the Borrowing Base at any time.
+A Borrowing Base violation will occur if our outstanding borrowings exceed the Borrowing Base at any time.
 We can cure a Borrowing Base violation by reducing our borrowing below the Borrowing Base (by, e.g., selling collateral and repaying borrowings) or pledging additional collateral to increase the Borrowing Base.
 If we fail to cure a Borrowing Base violation within the specified time, a default under the Revolving Facility shall occur.
 Please see Part II, Item 1A.
-"Risk Factors-Ratings downgrades in our portfolio could require us to liquidate assets or face a default under the Revolving Facility" below for more information and risks related to the Revolving Facility.
+"Risk Factors-Ratings downgrades in our portfolio could require us to liquidate assets or face a default under the Revolving Facility" in our Quarterly Report on Form 10-Q for the quarterly period ended August 31, 2008 for more information and risks related to the Revolving Facility.